spotinst/help/src/docs/ocean/ocean-aks-cloud-cluster-overview.md

 * Autoscaling events (displayed for a period of 12 hours or less):
 One or more autoscaling events are displayed in blue rectangles.
 These can be any Ocean autoscaling scale-up and scale-down events displayed as widgets above the graph.
-For example, Scale Up, Scale Down, or Autohealing.
+For example, Scale Up or Scale Down.

 For vCPU: